PengLU1101/Conditional-Image-Generation-Project/README.md

 ##Usage

-If you clone the the whole repsitory, just ignore Train step.
+If you clone the the whole repository, just ignore Train step.

   Train: